Thomas Ellis (cricketer)

-Thomas Ellis (1 March 1828 – date of death unknown) was an English first-class cricketer.
+Thomas Ellis (1 March 1828 – date of death unknown) was an English cricketer.

 Ellis was born at Birmingham in March 1828.
-He played first-class cricket for Yorkshire from 1849-51, making eight appearances.
+He played for Yorkshire from 1849-51, making eight appearances.
 He made two appearances in 1849 against Lancashire, following these up with a single appearance against an All England Eleven in 1850.
 He made four further appearances in 1851, with two appearances each against Lancashire and Surrey.
 He scored a total of 75 runs in his eight matches, with a high score of 19 not out.
 As a bowler, he took 17 wickets at a bowling average of 8.20, with one five wicket haul against Lancashire in 1851.
-In addition to playing first-class cricket, he also stood as an umpire in a single first-class match between Manchester and Sheffield in 1852.
+In addition to playing cricket, he also stood as an umpire in a single match between Manchester and Sheffield in 1852.